flowa/mu-mocha/readme.md

 so that testing different types of code would be as simple as possible.
 The most popular frameworks also lack simple and efficient way to write data driven tests.

-Mimimal Mocha makes data driven testing easier and allows you to write your own test builder that makes testing of your code as simple as possible.
+Mu-mocha makes data driven testing easier and allows you to write your own test builder that makes testing of your code as simple as possible.